 Second, My 18th book, and my best nonfiction book to date, is available.

 Galloping climate change… Pesticides leading to extinctions… Hate and division and insane politicians…

 You’d need to be crazy to stay sane in today’s world.
-Fortunately for me, I have a set of tools to stop me from jumping off the planet, and I share them in my just-published book, “From Depression to Contentment: A self-therapy guide.”
+Fortunately for me, I have a set of tools to stop me from jumping off the planet, and I share them in my latest book, “From Depression to Contentment: A self-therapy guide.”

 If you experience environmental despair, check it out at its book page, which has links to buying locations.